broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Single_Sample_Pipeline/README.md

 #### Additional Reference Inputs

 The Smart-seq2 Single Sample workflow requires multiple reference indexes.
-Information on how these indexes are created is found in the [Creating_Smartseq2_References](./Creating_Smartseq2_References.md) documentation.
+Information on how these indexes are created is found in the [BuildIndices workflow overview](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/build_indices/README.md) documentation.
 The table below describes the references and each tool that uses the reference as input, when applicable.

 | Workflow Step | Reference name | Reference Description | Tool |
 | --- | --- | --- | --- |